 "Kreisler USA QUALITY"

 This 1940s bracelet by Kreisler features the flexible gold-tone links and tasseled end that were very popular Retro Modern design elements.
-The company referred to the pattern of these woven links as basketweaveand designed several bracelets, necklaces and brooches with this link pattern.
+The company referred to the pattern of these woven links as basket-weave and designed several bracelets, necklaces, and brooches with this link pattern.
 A decorative buckle adorned with diamanté and ruby-glass stones adds elegance to the design of this bracelet.
 The matching necklace and brooch were advertised in the March 15, 1946 issue of Vogue.
 Although this bracelet is no longer available, scroll down to see a similar piece you might like.